 Methods of Reversing

 There are two different styles for reversing the flow.
-One style requires you to turn the pan 180º on your arch.
+One style requires you to turn the pan 180º on your arch (see video below for details).
 The other style of reversing is called “Same Side Reverse” (SSR).
 The SSR system allows you to change the flow direction by simply swinging the handles on two valves.
 The SSR system is available on Smoky Lake Drop Flue Pan Sets and Raised Flue Pan Sets.

 Below are the instruction guides for various Smoky Lake pan styles.
 Within each guide there is a section regarding how to reverse the flow and/or remove sugar sand.
 Please note that Flat Pans and Hybrid Pans are not reversible.
 For those styles pans, simply drain and clean the pan in order to remove nitre.